kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 | v1 | LimitRange | true |
 | v1 | ResourceQuota | true |
 | v1 | ServiceAccount | true |

+The APIService objects are of two sorts: (a) those that are built-in and describe object types built into the apiserver and (b) those that are added by admins to add API groups served by custom external servers.
+Sort (b) is not supported because this PoC does not support custom external servers in the edge clusters.
+Sort (a) is not programmable in this PoC, but it might be inspectable.

+**NOTE**: The denaturing described here is not implemented yet.
+The kinds of objects listed above can be put into a workload management workspace and it will given them its usual interpretation.
+For ones that add authorizations, this will indeed _add_ authorizations but not otherwise break something.
+The kcp server does not implement `FlowSchema` nor `PriorityLevelConfiguration`; those will indeed be uninterpreted.
+For objects that configure calls to other servers, these will fail unless the user arranges for them to work when made in the center as well in the edge clusters.

 #### Needs to be natured in center and edge